paralax/ColossalOpera/easy/beale_treasure.md

 # Output Description

 Your program should consume the input and decrypt it.
 Remember - the first letter of that word number from the US Declaration of Independence.
-The above letter decrypts to:
+Spacing, punctuation, capitalization, and fixing spelling is left as an exercise to the treasure seeker (as Beale intended).
+The above letter was intended to decrypt to:

 *I have deposited in the county of Bedford, about four miles from Buford's, in an excavation or vault, six feet below the surface of the ground, the following articles, belonging jointly to the parties whose names are given in number "3," herewith:*